-This Design And Implementation Of Intelligent Tutoring System project materials is available in PDF or Doc format.
+The Design And Implementation Of Intelligent Tutoring System (PDF/DOC)

 Intelligent Tutoring Systems (ITS) is the interdisciplinary field that investigates how to devise educational systems that provide instruction tailored to the needs of individual learners, as many good teachers do.
 Research in this field has successfully delivered techniques and systems that provide adaptive support for student problem solving in a variety of domains.
 There are, however, other educational activities that can benefit from individualized computer-based support, such as studying examples, exploring interactive simulations and playing educational games.